Use Parameter or Variable-driven Custom SQL in DB Live Query Mode

 Now, when the user of the report changes the "Type" variable between "Trade" and "Consumer", the report will update to show the dynamically changed SQL query.
 In cases where the SQL query is executed outside of a report (e.g. in the workflow app), the default 'Consumer' will be used.

-An app parameter in SQL enclosed in {{ and }} will take the value from:
+An app parameter in SQL, enclosed in {{ and }}, will resolve its value based on the following hierarchy:

 - a report variable of the same name (if present),